YU-Zhejian/art_modern/Readme.md

 The bundled HTSLib library used MIT License with the following reference:

 - J. K. Bonfield et al., _HTSlib: C library for reading/writing high-throughput sequencing data_, GigaScience, vol. 10, no. 2, p. giab007, Jan.
 2021, doi: [10.1093/gigascience/giab007](https://doi.org/10.1093/gigascience/giab007).

+Other libraries used in this project are distributed under their own licenses.
+See [Copying](docs/Copying.md) for details.